orbeon/orbeon-forms-doc/release-notes/orbeon-forms-2023.1.md

 - The Form Builder "Edit Source" performance with large form definitions is greatly improved.
 - Landing page loading times are improved.
 - Free text search performance in PostgreSQL has been enhanced.
 This improvement necessitates a new index, so if you are upgrading, ensure you run the [appropriate upgrade script](/form-runner/persistence/relational-db.md#postgresql-database-setup).

-TODO:

-- Persistence proxy/relational to cache form definition #5655
+- Form Runner can cache accesses to form definition metadata in the persistence API ([doc](/installation/caches.md)).

 ### Usability and accessibility features